stephenkiilu/starter-hugo-academic-11/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Working on a project related to the idea of fairwashing where we try to detect if the interpretable model provided by the company is the exact one or it is a fake fair model (paper accepted @ Neurips 2022).
+        * orking on a project related to the idea of fairwashing where we try to detect if the interpretable model provided by the company is the exact one or it is a fake fair model (paper accepted @ Neurips 2022).
         * Advised by Prof. Nicolas Papernot.